oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-what-is-the-best-tool-for-your-email-marketing/rule.md

 ---

-​Email marketing is very important for your company and you need to use the best suitable tool for that.
+Email marketing is very important for your company and you need to use the best suitable tool for that.
 The best option is dictated by your contact number, the number of emails sent per year and your requirements.

 **Step #1:** Get you CRM contact number.